WrightRickman/yelp_ranker/readme.md

 users: stores usernames and passwords for each user.

-rankings: acts as a join table tying results to users.
-Also stores the rank for a particular result.
-Rank is an integer that is in/decremented when the result is up/downvoted, a funtion only available to users.
+There is also a table of the seed urls that acts as a lib.

-<~ APIs and Gems Used ~>
+## APIs and Gems Used

 This app uses the Yelp API.

 To use the Yelp API it requires the OAuth gem for authentification.

-In addition this app will be developed through testing, so rspec and capybara are necessary.
+In addition this app used rspec, capybara, and devise.

-<~ Future Iterations ~>
+## Future Iterations

+Navigating to a supported url will automatically show the results for that profession

 Allow the user to mark businesses as favorites